Darkness4/fc2-live-dl-go/README.md

 `fc2-live-dl-go` uses the shared libraries of ffmpeg (more precisely `libavformat`, `libavcodec`, `libavutil`).

-1. Install the development packages `ffmpeg-dev` or `ffmpeg-devel` depending on your OS distribution.
+1. Install the development packages `libavformat-dev libavcodec-dev libavutil-dev` or `ffmpeg-devel` depending on your OS distribution.

 2. Install [Go](https://go.dev)